scala/docs.scala-lang/tutorials/tour/basics.md

 x += 2 // This does not compile because it is re-assigning the variable.
 ```

-If you need a mutable variable, you can use the `var` keyword instead.
+If you need to mutate variables, you can use the `var` keyword instead.

 ```
 var y = 1 + 1